 Neighborhood Opportunity Grants

 Neighborhood Opportunity Grants support community-based projects and initiatives in Lakewood.
+These are small, accessible grants that support meaningful projects at the hyperlocal level in Lakewood.
 Through this funding, HLF seeks to support local efforts that:

-- Build and support community through activities, events, programming, and/or resource sharing.
+- Build and support community engagement through activities, events, programming, and/or resource sharing.

 - Address one or more social determinants of health.